ishaqBBC/blog/blog/content/blog/2023-06-09-aws-20-EC2-Instance-Store.md

 ## Why we use EC2 Instance Storage Stores

-"So, what's the purpose of EC2 Instance Store then?" you might wonder.
+"So, what's the purpose of EC2 Instance Store then?" you might ask.
 Excellent question!
 This storage solution is ideal for scenarios where you require a buffer, cache, or temporary content.
 It shines in handling scratch data.
 However, long-term storage calls for a different hero.
 Enter EBS (Elastic Block Store), a perfect match for your long-term storage needs.

 ## Caveats of using a Store

-But let's address a potential concern: the server hosting your EC2 Instance could fail, causing an unfortunate loss.
+But let's address a prospective concern: the server hosting your EC2 Instance could fail, causing an unfortunate loss.
 Alas, dear developers, the hardware attached to the EC2 Instance goes down with it.
 Should you decide to embark on the EC2 Instance Store journey, remember that you bear the responsibility of backing up and replicating your data correctly.
 Safety first!

 Now, to paint a picture of the performance we're talking about, let's consider an example.
 The Instance size of I3 (followed by a dot and a number) instances comes equipped with an Instance Store.
 When we examine the Read IOPS (Input/Output Operations Per Second) and Write IOPS, we witness mind-boggling numbers like 3.3 million and 1.4 million, respectively, for the most high-performing instance type.
 In comparison, an EBS volume of type BP2 can reach up to a mere thirty-two thousand IOPS.
 The difference is staggering!

 ## Local EC2 Instance Store IOPS Table